 - salt, to taste

-- Cake stays fresh covered at room temperature for up to 1 day or in the refrigerator for up to 5 days.
+- Cover leftover cake tightly and store at room temperature for up to 1 day or in the refrigerator for up to 5 days.